denten-books/plain-text/6-conclusion.md

 machine" and a poetics capable of new emendations.

-In drawing this schematic history of contemporary textuality, it is my hope to convince the reader of the very literal sense of depth manufactured into the structure of commonplace modern-day literary devices that facilitate reading and writing.
+In drawing this schematic history of contemporary textuality, it is my hope to have convinced the reader of the very literal sense of depth manufactured into the structure of commonplace modern-day literary devices that facilitate reading and writing.
 Even print materials, which seem to escape computational complexity, still follow the path of the fissure I have described above.
 With a few exceptions, every transmitted sign today recapitulates the history of a simulated semiotics.
 All printed media passes from keyboard to digital